bradleyrudbek/thorrudbek.de/content/blog/foreword/index.md

 ---

 *Rudbek's* is about good food and good company. *Rudbek's* is also about philosophy and language.
-It is also aboud love and friendship. *Rudbek's* is almost like Ubik but quite not so.
+It is also about love and friendship. *Rudbek's* is almost like Ubik but quite not so.
 A little bit like the Encyclopaedia Galactica, but not as expensive.